bcomnes/node-handbook/README.md

 - There are tons of new javascript development tools to choose from with cool lookin logos that get people really excited.

 >[![](img/ggb.gif)](http://nodejsreactions.tumblr.com/post/82300463325/grunt-gulp-broccoli)
+>
 Grunt, Gulp, Broccoli --[nodejsreactions.tumblr.com](http://nodejsreactions.tumblr.com/post/82300463325/grunt-gulp-broccoli)

 - It isn't totally obvious what the best way to install and use these tools are.

+Lest address how to best install and use these tools.

 - http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/
 - http://bocoup.com/weblog/a-facade-for-tooling-with-npm-scripts/